JonathanRaiman/theano_lstm/README.md

 if placed in scan, so it should be set to 0 for now, and will be fixed in the future.

+### Key Features

+This module contains several Layer types that are useful for prediction and modeling from sequences:

+* A non-recurrent **Layer**, with a connection matrix W, and bias b
+* A recurrent **RNN Layer** that takes as input its previous hidden activation and has an initial hidden activation
+* A recurrent **LSTM Layer** that takes as input its previous hidden activation and memory cell values, and has initial values for both of those
+* An **Embedding** layer that contains an embedding matrix and takes integers as input and returns slices from its embedding matrix (e.g. word vectors)

+This module also contains the **SGD**, **AdaGrad**, and **AdaDelta** gradient descent methods that are constructed using an objective function and a set of theano variables, and returns an `updates` dictionary to pass to a theano function (see below).

 ### Usage

 Here is an example of usage with stacked LSTM units, using